 Note however that a few Lamborghini Diablo Alpine Editions were also built on the 1998 Diablo SV model, while in 1999 the Diablo VT was used, there was at least one 1998 Diablo SV Alpine edition made, finished in a bright blue as seen on the Diablo SV factory presentation car complete with the trademark SV decal on the side, however this SV Alpine is not counted toward the 12 Diablo Alpine editions built in 1999.

-The Lamborghini Diablo S-SV by PAA Motorsport ...
+The Lamborghini Diablo Roadster Evolution by Affolter ...

 Celebrating the 30th anniversary of Automobili Lamborghini with a special Diablo